 Header photo by Jason Livy, courtesy of Royal St. George’s Golf Club

-Going into last week’s Open Championship, I expected the front nine at Royal St. George’s to dominate discussion of the course’s architecture.
+Going into last week’s Open Championship, I expected the front nine at Royal St. George’s to dominate the discussion of the course’s architecture.
 The opening holes are famous, after all.
 They sit on the property’s best land, a stretch of big, jagged sand dunes.
-Even on a TV screen, the drive over the Himalaya bunker on No. 4 and the approach through the chute on No. 5 are unforgettable shots.
+The drive over the Himalaya bunker on No. 4 and the approach through the chute on No. 5 are unforgettable shots.

 But to my surprise, it was a par 5 in the middle of the back nine that seemed to get the most love from viewers.